Ryanair says MAX woes could delay growth plans by up to two years

 The 737 MAX, Boeing’s fastest-selling aircraft, was grounded in March after 346 people died in two crashes attributed to the plane’s anti-stall software.

+“The performance was even stronger than we had forecast,” Liberum analyst Gerald Khoo said in a note.

+Ryanair said the MAX delays had forced it to close a number of loss-making winter bases, leading to some crew redundancies in Spain, Germany and Sweden, but CFO Sorahan said the number of redundancies was very small.

-Reporting by Conor Humphries; Editing by Himani Sarkar and Edmund Blair
+Reporting by Conor Humphries; Editing by Edmund Blair and Louise Heavens